-Public Facilities Impact Fund is used to account for revenues obtained by the Town through impact fees imposed on new businesses within the Town.
+Public Facilities Impact Fund is used to account for revenues obtained by the Town through impact fees imposed on new businesses within the Town and spent for the purposes of improving public facilities.

-Recreation is used to account for revenues obtained by the Town through recreation impact fees imposed on new businesses within the Town.
+Recreation Impact Fund is used to account for revenues obtained by the Town through recreation impact fees imposed on newly constructed residential construction and a renovation of a home.
+The purpose of these fees is to improve the Town's recreational functions.